sakan811/Find-the-Best-Place-to-Stay-with-Price-per-Review/README.md

    - Follow the instructions on the website to install it on your computer.
 2. Download [Docker Compose](./docker-compose.yml) file from this repo.
 3. Place the file in any directory of your choice.
+4. Create an empty `.env` file in the same directory as the `docker-compose.yml` file.
+   - This file will be used to store environment variables.
+   - On Windows: Open PowerShell in your directory and run `New-Item -Path .env -ItemType File -Force`
+   - On Mac: Open Terminal in your directory and run `touch .env`

 ### Step 2: Access the Web App